Skip to navigation Skip to content

 • statements confirming care arrangements from close family, friends or relatives

-• statements from professional members of the community who have regular contact with family such as teachers, police, ministers of religion, lawyers, social workers or doctors
+• statements from professional members of the community who have contact with family such as teachers, police, ministers of religion, lawyers, social workers or doctors

 4